-Climate-Sea-spray feedback: Sea-spray emissions from ocean surfaces influence climate directly or indirectly through the formation of CCN as discused in Section 6.2.1.2.
-They are sensitive to sea-surface temperature, sea ice extent, as well as wind speed and are therefore expected to feedback on climate (Struthers et al., 2013).
-However, there are large uncertainties in the strength of climate feedback from sea-spray aerosols because of the diversity in the model representation of emissions (many represent sea-salt emissions only) and their functional dependence on environmental factors noted above, in situ atmospheric chemical and physical processes affecting the sea-spray lifetime, and aerosol-cloud interactions (Struthers et al., 2013; Soares et al., 2016; Nazarenko et al., 2017).
-Additional work is needed to identify how sea-spray and POA emissions respond to shifts in ocean biology and chemistry in response to warming, ocean acidification, and changes in circulation patterns (Burrows et al., 2018) and affect CCN and INP formation (DeMott et al., 2016).
+Climate-sea-spray feedback: Sea-spray emissions from ocean surfaces influence climate directly or indirectly through the formation of CCN as discused in Section 6.2.1.2.
+They are sensitive to sea surface temperature (SST) and sea-ice extent, as well as to wind speed, and are therefore expected to feedback on climate (Struthers et al., 2013).
+However, there are large uncertainties in the strength of climate feedback from sea-spray aerosols because of the diversity in the model representation of emissions (many represent sea-salt emissions only) and their functional dependence on environmental factors noted above, in situ atmospheric chemical and physical processes affecting the sea-spray lifetime, and aerosol–cloud interactions (Struthers et al., 2013; Soares et al., 2016; Nazarenko et al., 2017).
+Additional work is needed to identify how sea-spray and POA emissions respond to shifts in ocean biology and chemistry in response to warming, ocean acidification and changes in circulation patterns (Burrows et al., 2018), and affect CCN and INP formation (DeMott et al., 2016).
 AerChemMIP models, representing only the sea-salt emissions, agree that the sea-salt-climate feedback is negative, however there is a large range in the feedback parameter indicating large uncertainties (Table 6.9).

-Climate-DMS feedback: Dimethyl sulphide (DMS) is produced by marine phytoplankton and is emitted to the atmosphere where it can lead to the subsequent formation of sulphate aerosol and CCN (see Section 6.2.1.2).
-Changes in DMS emissions from ocean could feedback on climate through their response to changes in temperature, solar radiation, ocean mixed-layer depth, sea-ice extent, wind-speed, nutrient recycling or shifts in marine ecosystems due to ocean acidification and climate change, or atmospheric processing of DMS into CCN (Heinze et al., 2019).
+Climate-DMS feedback: Dimethyl sulphide (DMS) is produced by marine phytoplankton and is emitted to the atmosphere where it can lead to the subsequent formation of sulphate aerosol and CCN (Section 6.2.1.2).
+Changes in DMS emissions from ocean could feedback on climate through their response to changes in temperature, solar radiation, ocean mixed-layer depth, sea-ice extent, wind speed, nutrient recycling or shifts in marine ecosystems due to ocean acidification and climate change, or atmospheric processing of DMS into CCN (Heinze et al., 2019).
 Models with varying degrees of representation of the relevant biogeochemical processes and effects on DMS fluxes produce diverging estimates of changes in DMS emission strength under climate change resulting in large uncertainties in the DMS–sulphate–cloud albedo feedback (Bopp et al., 2004; Kloster et al., 2007; Gabric et al., 2013).
-In AR5, the climate-DMS feedback parameter was estimated to be -0.02 W m–2 °C–1 based on a single model.
-Since AR5, new modeling studies using empirical relationships between pH and total DMS production find that global DMS emissions decrease due to combined ocean acidification and climate change leading to a strong positive climate feedback (Six et al., 2013; Schwinger et al., 2017).
-However, another study argues for a much weaker positive feedback globally due to complex and compensating regional changes in marine ecosystems (Wang et al., 2018b).
-The AerChemMIP multimodel analysis suggests small positive feedback (Table 6.9), consistent with these recent studies, but with large uncertainties in the magnitude of α.
+In AR5, the climate-DMS feedback parameter was estimated to be –0.02 W m–2 °C–1 based on a single model.
+Since AR5, new modelling studies using empirical relationships between pH and total DMS production find that global DMS emissions decrease due to combined ocean acidification and climate change, leading to a strong positive climate feedback (Six et al., 2013; Schwinger et al., 2017).
+However, another study argues for a much weaker positive feedback globally due to complex and compensating regional changes in marine ecosystems (S. Wang et al., 2018).
+The AerChemMIP multi-model analysis suggests small positive feedback (Table 6.9), consistent with these recent studies, but with large uncertainties in the magnitude of α.